 Spain’s diverse landscapes have always attracted tourists from all over the world.
 The Pyrenees and the Picos de Europa mountain ranges are as mesmerizing as any other mountain range on the continent.
 The incredibly gorgeous cliff’s of Spain’s Atlantic northwest are offset by the picturesque Mediterranean coves.
 And no matter where you go in Spain, there are quaint and insta-worthy villages huddle in valleys, settled on hilltops, and cling to coastal areas.

-Some of the most exciting things to do in Italy include Climbing a volcano in Sicily; make your own pasta at Culinary Institute of Bologna; drive along the Amalfi Coast Road; explore the Roman chapels; go skiing in the Italian Alps; rent a farmhouse in Umbria and savor the delicious food and wine; go to the opera in La Scala; go to Naples and have the world’s best pizza; and DO NOT FORGET TO TAKE THAT SELFIE AT The Leaning Tower of Pisa!
+Some of the most exciting things to do in Italy include Climbing a volcano in Sicily; making your own pasta at Culinary Institute of Bologna; driving along the Amalfi Coast Road; exploring the Roman chapels; going skiing in the Italian Alps; rent a farmhouse in Umbria and savour the delicious food and wine; go to the opera in La Scala; go to Naples and have the world’s best pizza, and DO NOT FORGET TO TAKE THAT SELFIE AT The Leaning Tower of Pisa!

-Some of the most irresistible things to do in Spain include multiple visits to tapas, which is an essential part of life in Spain; explore the Gaudi architecture of in Barcelona and Madrid; go to watch a Flamenco show; watch a bullfight; trying paella, because when you are in Spain, it’s a must; and if you don’t mind shelling out some extra money, try the most delicious food at Girona’s El Celler de Can Roca, which has topped the list of World’s 50 Best Restaurants.
+Some of the most irresistible things to do in Spain include multiple visits to tapas, which is an essential part of life in Spain; exploring the Gaudi architecture in Barcelona and Madrid; going to watch a Flamenco show; watching a bullfight; trying paella, because when you are in Spain, it’s a must; and if you don’t mind shelling out some extra money, try the most delicious food at Girona’s El Celler de Can Roca, which has topped the list of World’s 50 Best Restaurants.

 Italy is the fifth most visited nation, and the number of tourists who visited it in 2017 is 48.6 million.
 Italy has been repeatedly praised for its friendly approach to tourists.